SarayNM/JavaScript-Project/README.md

 # JavaScript-Project
-This is my JS project at the end of the module.
+This is a JS project at the end of the module, about a calculator programm.